juruobenruo/DexVLA/README.md

         ###other code###
 ~~~

+### 4. Robot performs <font color=red>random actions</font> when evaluation.
+This is a bug in evaluation which not affect the training process.
+Sorry about that and we have fixed this in [23e29e1](https://github.com/juruobenruo/DexVLA/commit/23e29e16a65eac72d940d55f5475e20c996f1e42).

 # Diffusion-VLA
 Our DexVLA is built on Diffusion-VLA(DiVLA) which can be found [here](https://diffusion-vla.github.io/).
 Paper can be found in [Citation](#citation).
 You can train Diffusion-VLA with "./scripts/train_divla.sh".
 The mainly differences are as follows: